adoriasoft/ton_payment_mixer/README.md

     1357 constant n1
     8083 constant n2
     11021 constant n3

-    <b e1 256 u, n1 256 u, b> <s constant pubkey1
-    <b e2 256 u, n2 256 u, b> <s constant pubkey2
-    <b e3 256 u, n3 256 u, b> <s constant pubkey3

-    pubkey1 0 dictnew 32 idict! .
-    pubkey2 swap 1 swap 32 idict! .
-    pubkey3 swap 2 swap 32 idict! . constant pubkey_array

     ```

-    And the last step is too fill the number of participants and payout value
+    Fill the number of participants and payout value:
     ```
     3 constant number_of_participants
     10000000000 constant payment_amount
     ```

+5. Compile deploy script

+    ```bash
+    $ ./fift -s deploy/deploy.fif wallets/contract-wallet
+    ```

+    Save output somewhere, we will use it later.
+Take a look on the next fields:

+    - "Non-bounceable address (for init)" - Will use it as a {contract id}.
+    - "Bounceable address (for later access)" - Will use it as a {contract id inited}.

+6. Deploy contract

+    Send the deployment query (deploy.boc) using the lite-client:

+      Get last block
+      ```bash
+      lite-client> last
+       ```

+      Publish contract
+      ```bash
+      lite-client> sendfile deploy.boc
+      ```

+      *Deposit some test grams in to the contract address.*
+       - Use TestTonBot.
+(Telegram)
+       - Send {contract id}.
+       - Chose any amount.

+      Update state
+      ```bash
+      lite-client> last
+      ```

+      We can see new information about contract if it is deployed.
+      ```bash
+      lite-client> getaccount {contract id}
+      ```

+7. Collect Grams from the users

-    After that you have to deploy it and every participant have to send for 11 Grams to this smart contract.
+    Every participant should send 11 Grams to the mixer contract.

-    (1 Gram more it is a fee for the successful work of the smart contract.
-It can be changeable it only needs for the gas purposes.)
+    **Important note: _1 Gram is a fee for the contract processing.
+This value may vary and is being used for the gas purposes._**

+8. Prepare signatures

-    The next step is to generate the valid signatures and send it to the smart contract as a internal message.
+    The next step is to generate valid signatures and send it to the contract as an internal message.
-    For these you can also use the 'laundromat/src/generate_sign.fc' code for the signature generation.
+    You should use 'src/generate_sign.fc' code for the signature generation.
-    For must to have your private key ('d' value from the RSA) number array of public keys (you can use the 'get_public_keys_array()' function from the laundromat smart contract).
+    You should insert your private key ('d' value from the RSA) and an array of public keys (you can use the 'get_public_keys_array()' function from the 'laundromat' contract).

-    !!!!!
-The order of the public keys should be the same that their are was in the deploy.fif
+    **Important note: _The order of the public keys should be the same as in the deploy.fif_**

     ```
     pubkey1 0 dictnew 32 idict! .
     pubkey2 swap 1 swap 32 idict! .